dshanske/indieweb-post-kinds/readme.txt

 * As of this version, Parse This is now a separate repository and all feature updates will be noted as of the next version in its separate changelog.
 * Kind now appears in REST API post controller
 * Photo Video and Audio now use the WordPress media selector and the citation should now be added in the attachment, as opposed to inside the post
+* Photo Video and Audio presentation have new functions for display that are currently wrappers around the WordPress functions but hoping to add more customization in future

 = 3.0.9 ( 2018-06-23 ) =
 * If title is empty show start of excerpt in admin only